 Isle Royale Fast Facts

-- The highest elevation found in Isle Royale is 1,394 feet on Mount Desor
+Isle Royale’s lowest point is 601 feet at Lake Superior.
+The highest point in Isle Royale is 1,394 feet on Mount Desor.

-- Isle Royale National Park lies in the Eastern time zone
+Isle Royale is in the Eastern Time Zone.

 Where is Isle Royale National Park?

 Isle Royale is located far out in Lake Superior, and can be reached only by charter boat or seaplane.
 The departure points are in Houghton and Copper Harbor, Michigan, and Grand Portage, Minnesota.
 Grand Portage is the closest to the park and the fastest trip by boat at a little over two hours.
 The boat trip from Houghton is 6 hours.
 Further directions and maps can be found at Getting to Isle Royale.